alegraio/omnipay-payu/README.md

 ## Basic Usage

-- You have to  download /examples folder.
+- You can use /examples folder to execute examples.
+This folder is exists here only to show you examples, it is not for production usage.
-- You have to  composer install:
+- First in /examples folder:

 ```bash
 composer install
 ```

 **Purchase Example**

 - You can check purchase.php file in /examples folder.

 ```php
 <?php